 - 1.3.1 There are four key stages in the LDP process.
-The first is the initial plan preparation stage, which comprises the preparation of the plan timetable and the council's Statement of Community Involvement (SCI), alongside the preparation of the topic papers, and the production of a Preferred Options Paper (POP), which provides the basis for consulting on a series of options for dealing with key issues in the plan area. - 1.3.2 The second stage is the consideration of the POP Consultation responses and the preparation of the draft Plan Strategy.
-A public consultation exercise will be undertaken on the draft Plan Strategy and consideration of responses will enable the draft Plan Strategy to be finalised, prior to its submission to a soundness based independent examination.
-Following the examination, an advisory report of its findings will be issued to central government.
-A binding report is issued by central government requiring the council to formally adopt and publish the draft Plan Strategy alongside designations in BMAP will become a principal consideration when determining future planning applications for development in the city. - 1.3.3 The third stage is the preparation of the draft Local Policies Plan for public consultation.
-It will be consistent with the adopted Plan Strategy, and will provide detailed land use proposals regarding the future development of Belfast.
+The first is the initial plan preparation stage, which comprises the preparation of the plan timetable and the council's Statement of Community Involvement (SCI), alongside the preparation of the topic papers, and the production of a Preferred Options Paper (POP), which provides the basis for consulting on a series of options for dealing with key issues in the plan area. - 1.3.2 The second stage was the consideration of the POP Consultation responses and the preparation of the draft Plan Strategy.
+A public consultation exercise was undertaken on the draft Plan Strategy and consideration of responses enabled the draft Plan Strategy to be finalised, prior to its submission to a soundness based independent examination.
+Following the examination, an advisory report of its findings was issued to central government.
+A binding report was issued by central government requiring the council to formally adopt and publish the draft Plan Strategy with

+- modifications.
+The Plan Strategy alongside designations in BMAP are the principle considerations when determining future planning applications for development in the city until adoption of the Local Policies Plan. - 1.3.3 The third stage is the preparation of the draft Local Policies Plan for public consultation.
+It will be consistent with the adopted Plan Strategy and will provide detailed land use proposals regarding the future development of Belfast.
 The Local Policies Plan will be subject to a soundness based independent examination to determine its soundness.
 An advisory report of its findings will be issued to central government.
 A binding report will then be issued by central government requiring the council to formally adopt and publish the Local Policies Plan as originally prepared or with modifications.
 The Plan Strategy and Local Policies Plan together will become the principal consideration when determining future planning applications for development in the city. - 1.3.4 The fourth stage involves regularly monitoring and reviewing the performance of the LDP during the plan period.